ninadmhatre/journal/ides_n_editors.md

 # IDEs, Editors & Other things

-In ~11 years of my software career i have bunch of IDEs and editors, some of them make you fall in love with them and some you hate to the core sometimes it's only becuase it's NOT your favorite editor :)
+In ~11 years of my software career i have used bunch of IDEs and editors, some of them make you fall in love with them and some you hate to the core, sometimes it's only becuase it's NOT your favorite editor :)

 I started my first job with Unix (HP/AIX/Solaris) and this was the first time i moved away from GUI based OS to fully CLI based OS.
 And as a newbie, i used to open all files in "vi" editor and mess up the file everytime I had to move to up/down/left/right